techieshark/federalist/README.md

     - `FEDERALIST_AWS_BUILD_KEY` is `accessKeyId`
     - `FEDERALIST_SESSION_SECRET` is `secreyAccessKey`
     - `FEDERALIST_SQS_QUEUE` is `queue`
+You're done!
+You've now successfully set all the environment variables for your new Federalist development environment.
+Next, we'll set up the databases necessary to run Federalist.

+#### Creating the databases for your local development environment
 1. Create Postgres databases by running (note: if you don't already have Postgres insalled, you can [download it here]).
     - Run `createdb federalist`
     - Run `createdb federalist-test`

+### Check to see if everything is working correctly
-1. Great work!
-The Federalist app is now ready to run locally! :tada:
+1. If you've successfully completed all of the stepsThe Federalist app is now ready to run locally! :tada:
     - Run `yarn`
     - Run `yarn build`
     - Run `yarn start`